 For many working in France’s infrastructure industry, the goal is to use these new forms of transport as catalysts for the development of both on-board and on-road technologies.

 This vision is supported by Hervé Dumont, director of Forecasting, Technology, and Development at Eiffage Route, a major player in urban development and road construction.
 “There is a tendency toward spaces that are shared and adaptable,” he says.
 “Today, forms of mobility are multiplying and evolving, and infrastructure needs to adapt accordingly.”

-A dynamic road signage system could also allow for better management of commuter traffic.
-This is the goal for France’s first-ever carpooling lane, which opened in September 2020.
+A dynamic road-signage system could also allow for better management of commuter traffic.
+This is the goal for France’s first-ever carpool lane, which opened in September 2020.
 The lane extends across 5 miles of the A48 highway on the outskirts of the southeastern town of Grenoble, on a stretch of road that is particularly affected by congestion.

-As the French are learning, the benefits of a carpool lane system are twofold: Traffic jams are alleviated, and CO2 emissions are reduced.
-In Grenoble, carpooling lanes require adaptive signage equipped with sensors that can detect the number of people in a vehicle.
+As the French are learning, the benefits of a carpool-lane system are twofold: Traffic jams are alleviated, and CO2 emissions are reduced.
+In Grenoble, carpool lanes require adaptive signage equipped with sensors that can detect the number of people in a vehicle.